apimento/shopifyFrontEndDevChallenge/README.md

 - Implement authentication and authorisation
 - Create User profile pages (cutomizable?)
 - Save user's likes to profile
+- Floating profile icon that when clicked, displays a dropdown menu
 2. Comments for each photo :
 - Save comments to photos, and users to comments